 - GitHub team (eg.

 To create a new team, open NAIS teams in your browser, log in, and follow the instructions.
 The following resources will be generated for the new team:

 - An Azure AD security group (no Office365 integration, nor e-mail address).

 - A GitHub team is created.

-- Deploy keys are created, and can be obtained in the NAIS deploy frontend.
+- Deploy keys are created, and can be obtained in the teams settings part of console.

 - GCP users are provisioned, and users can log in to the Google Cloud Console using their NAV e-mail address.